aiman-al-masoud/deixiscript/README.md

 - assignments are completely replaced by anaphora, also theme-rheme phrase style.

-- anaphors work as if each entity got a timestamp whenever it is mentioned.
+- anaphora work "as if" each entity got the current timestamp whenever it is mentioned.
 When function ask() is called from findAll() the deictic dict is NOT updated.